cosmos/cosmos-sdk/docs/building-modules/handler.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc1/x/bank/keeper/msg_server.go#L27

-They usually follow the following 2 steps:
+`Msg` processing usually follow this 2 steps:

 - First, they perform *stateful* checks to make sure the `message` is valid.
 At this stage, the `message`'s `ValidateBasic()` method has already been called, meaning *stateless* checks on the message (like making sure parameters are correctly formatted) have already been performed.
 Checks performed in the `handler` can be more expensive and require access to the state.
 For example, a `handler` for a `transfer` message might check that the sending account has enough funds to actually perform the transfer.
 To access the state, the `handler` needs to call the [`keeper`'s](./keeper.md) getter functions.
 - Then, if the checks are successfull, the `handler` calls the [`keeper`'s](./keeper.md) setter functions to actually perform the state transition.